News

 UAE Banks Lead Regional Responsible AI Push as Adoption Gap Narrows

 Emirates NBD ranked first and First Abu Dhabi Bank ranked third in a responsible AI index for Middle East and Africa banks.
 The Evident AI Index surveyed more than 100 companies and weighted talent highest at 45 per cent across four assessment metrics.
-The practical test is whether UAE banks can turn responsible AI rankings into measurable deployment across customer engagement, risk analytics and core banking workflows.
+The practical question is whether UAE banks can turn responsible AI rankings into measurable deployment across customer engagement, risk analytics and core banking workflows.

 UAE Banks Lead Regional Responsible AI Push as Adoption Gap Narrows